Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Experimental Results of the Comparative Investigation

+Figures \ref{fig:Dim80}--\ref{fig:Dim4000} show the behavior of the different algorithms on problems with increasing dimension for fixed condition number $\kappa=1000$.
+On the left we see the maximum violation of the constraints $\max_{i}(\langle a^{i},x\rangle-b_{i})$ plotted against the runtime.
+On the right we have the corresponding objective function values $\langle c,x\rangle$ plotted against the runtime.

-The trend is clear: While in problems with smaller dimensions the simplex algorithms are considerably faster, with increasing problem dimensions the scipy implementations take much longer to terminate.
+The trend is clear: While in problems with smaller dimensions the simplex algorithms are considerably faster, with increasing problem dimensions the simplex implementations take much longer to terminate, up to the point where the superiorization method terminates quicker.
 We also see a clear difference in the algorithms styles: Simplex aims to become feasible first and then starts to improve the objective function.
 Superiorization, on the other hand, reduces objective function values in its initial iterations because then the step-sizes of the perturbations are still large and only as iterations proceed the effect of feasibility-seeking becomes stronger.

-Finally, it should be noted that scipy's revised simplex performs better than scipy's standard simplex method.
-This can be attributed to the internal $LU$ decomposition of the basic matrices, leading to better numerical stability as described in \cite{simplexlr}.
+Further, Gurobi outperformed both of the other simplex implementations, which is to be expected by a commercial product.

+Nevertheless, we can see that Gurobi, too, needed more and more time until termination with increasing dimension and eventually the superiorization algorithm terminated quicker.
+Summarizing, our first finding is, that superiorization reaches its termination criterion considerably faster than the simplex implementations in higher dimensions.
+This shows that superiorization can produce better results than the simplex implementations, when both are terminated at a certain time, that is before the usual termination criterion is met.
+Furthermore, based on our computational experiments, we see that the superiorization methodology is quite robust with respect to increasing dimensions.

+In particular, the runtime remains relatively small when compared to the scipy implementations of the simplex algorithm.